wallarm/product-documentation/docs/user-guides/settings/integrations/email.md

 # Email Reports and Notifications

-You can enter email addresses that will be used to deliver scheduled reports and instant notifications.

-Notifications can be set up for the following events:
+You can enter email addresses that will be used to deliver scheduled reports and instant notifications for the following events:

 --8<-- "../include/integrations/events-for-integrations.md"